nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-The date time that the problem was recorded on the clinical system.
+The datetime that the problem was recorded on the clinical system.

 ### asserter ###